csh970605/csh970605.github.io/_posts/2023-04-03-Hierarchical_Clustering.md

 We created clusters above and the dendrogram will help us get the desired result from those clusters.<br>

-Let's assume that we have 6 data points and apply agglomerative hierachical clustering.<br>
+Let's assume that we have six data points and apply agglomerative hierachical clustering.<br>
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/230084437-cb8fbcdc-782f-4979-aae5-de318270f2fe.png" width=400>
 </center>